Modulo $\ell$ distinction problems: Acknowledgements

 \section{Acknowledgements}

 We warmly thank Vincent Sécherre for his remarks and comments which made it possible, in particular, to generalize the results from $\GL_2$ to $\GL_n$.
 We also thank Nadir Matringe and Alberto M\'inguez for useful discussions.
 We thank an anonymous referee for his useful comments and corrections.
 The main results were obtained and the paper was written when we were working together at the University of Vienna as postdocs.
 We would like to thank the University of Vienna for providing such nice working environment.
 The work of T. L. was partially supported by the ERC, grant agreement 101001159.
+H. L. was partially supported by NSFC 12301031.